hans66hsu/GATS/README.md

 ### Train

 Run `./reproduce_train.sh` to first train GCN and GAT.
+The trained models will be saved in the `/model` directory.

 ### Calibration